 Once a swamp, Le Marais has changed dramatically over the years.
 The neighbourhood, which was once synonymous with Judaism in Paris, became a hub for LGBT Parisians from the 1980s.
 Today, the area is one of the most popular places to live and shop.

 Rue des Rosiers

-Place des Vosges is the oldest planned square in Paris.
+The Place des Vosges is the oldest planned square in Paris.
 This expansive square is the ideal place to recuperate after wandering Le Marais.
-Rows of trim trees enclose the square, which features four large fountains and a bronze statue of Louis XIII.
-The surrounding buildings house shops, galleries, restaurants, and most notably, the Maison de Victor Hugo, where the author lived and wrote for many years.
-Visit the small museum to see mementos from Hugo’s childhood as well as the rooms where he wrote ‘Les Miserables‘.
+Rows of trimmed trees enclose the square, which features four large fountains and a bronze statue of Louis XIII.
+The surrounding buildings house shops, galleries, restaurants and, most notably, the Maison de Victor Hugo, where the author lived and wrote for many years.
+Visit the small museum to see mementos from Hugo’s childhood as well as the rooms where he wrote Les Misérables (1862).

 The Musée des Arts et Métiers is a science and technology museum housed in an old abbey.
 The museum traces the evolution of machines and modes of transportation, proving to be both entertaining and educational.
 Temporary exhibits add to the experience.
-The museum’s engrossing ‘Invention / Design’ exhibit features a collection of innovative and unconventional bicycles as well as a cotton candy machine that produces polyfloss, a type of plastic.